One of the most challenging aspects of being a new blogger is coming up with blog post ideas.

 But there is a method that you can use that I call the "journey" method.

-Note: If you haven't started your blog yet, Bluehost has a great deal!
+UPDATE: If you're ready to start your blog, Bluehost has a great deal!
 If you purchase your hosting through Bluehost for just $3.95 a month, they'll give you a free domain name.

 Consider Trying the "Journey" Approach